tkortz/carla/README.md

 python3 config.py -m $TOWN --w ClearNoon
 ```

-Then, create the folders `$CARLA_DIR/PythonAPI/examples/isorc/{SCENARIO_NAME}/_ground_truth/` for each scenario you plan to run (e.g., `scenario_1`).
+Then, create the folder `$CARLA_DIR/PythonAPI/examples/isorc20/{SCENARIO_NAME}/` for each scenario you plan to run (e.g., `scenario_1`).
 Once the CARLA client has started, navigate to the PythonAPI-examples directory and run the following Python script to enable the synchronous replay:

 ```
 cd $CARLA_DIR/PythonAPI/examples